|We spend most of our Caribbean

 Ahhh... but what a reflection!

-is completely surrounded by coral, and has been the site of hundreds of shipwrecks over
+completely surrounded by coral, and has been the site of hundreds of

 We have flown our own airplane to Anegada a few times.
 We took the photograph at the right while flying around Anegada in June of 2005.
 The photograph, showing the magnificent colors of Anegada's waters, is taken from just off of the west end of Anegada, looking back east.
 Cow Wreck Beach is on the second point up on the left side, and Pomato Point is the point at the far right side of the photograph.
 The pond in the center of the island is the home of Anegada's flock of flamingos.